New Jersey police seek killer of a Muslim leader outside Newark mosque

 Sharif's death follows other recent killings of religious leaders or at houses of worship that officials said weren't tied to bias.

-In Detroit, authorities said there wasn't a " shred of evidence " that a synagogue leader killed in her home in October.
+In Detroit, authorities said there wasn't a " shred of evidence " that the killing of a synagogue leader in her home in October was motivated by antisemitism.
 In Upper Darby, Pennsylvania, authorities said the death of a man outside a mosque was the result of a carjacking.